SQL++ for Mobile

 Specifies the selection criteria used to filter results.
 As with SQL, use the

-clause to choose which results are returned by your query.
+WHERE clause to choose which results are returned by your query.

 Syntax